and Independent Probing

 even field C. This continuously sparked his interest in learning, enabled

-him to recognize the true meaning of "drawing inferences from other cases"
+him to recognize the true meaning of "Insight Through Interconnectedness"

 (觸類旁通), and made him realize that many current textbooks and educational